 Wintering waders on the UK’s estuaries are counted every month but those on the 17,000 km of open coast are only counted once a decade.
-There are good reasons for this disparity, given the much higher development pressures on estuaries and the need for regular monitoring of sites that are designated and protected, but this does mean that we have very little information about wintering Purple Sandpipers, the vast majority of which are not covered by monthly Wetland Bird Surveys (WeBS).
+There are good reasons for this disparity, given the much higher development pressures on estuaries and the need for regular monitoring of sites that are designated and protected.
+However, this does mean that we have very little information about wintering Purple Sandpipers, the vast majority of which are not covered by monthly Wetland Bird Surveys (WeBS).
 Over three-quarters of the UK’s Ringed Plovers are missed too, along with over half of the Sanderling and Turnstones and nearly half of the Curlew.

-The last Non-estuarine Waterbird Survey took place during the winter of 2015/16, as discussed in NEWS and Oystercatchers.
-Jenny Gill and I undertook counts on Great Cumbrae and along stretches of the Clyde coast, in Scotland, an area we had also covered for the 2007/08 survey.
+The last Non-estuarine Waterbird Survey took place during the winter of 2015/16, as discussed in the WaderTales blog NEWS and Oystercatchers.
+Jenny Gill and I undertook counts on Great Cumbrae and along stretches of the Clyde coast, in Scotland, an area we had also covered for the 2006/07 survey.
 We were concerned to count only 84 waders in 2015, compared to 206 in 2006.
 Details are in the table alongside.
 We hoped that 900 other people, walking along a total of 9000 km of the UK’s coastline, had been more successful!

 The paper summarising NEWS results for the whole of the UK and making comparisons with previous surveys in 1997/98 and 2006/07 was not published until 2021.
 In the intervening period, the counts were included in two papers about wintering populations of waterbirds in Great Britain and Ireland, that were discussed in Do population estimates matter? and Ireland’s wintering waders.
 This blog draws heavily on a Twitter thread from the Wetland Bird Survey and the BTO’s press release.
 The new paper is published in Bird Study.